 Holmes Makes Enquiries

-Lestrade though has been on a different line of enquiries, and has managed to identify the man with the slashed throat, as Pietro Venucci a member of the Mafia; and the inspector believes that the death is to do with an internal dispute.
-Lestrade is now more interested in the murder than the broken busts, and is confident of apprehending Beppo in the Italian quarter.
+Lestrade though has been on a different line of inquiries, and has managed to identify the man with the slashed throat, as Pietro Venucci a member of the Mafia; and the inspector believes that the death is to do with an internal dispute.
+Lestrade is now more interested in the murder than the broken busts and is confident of apprehending Beppo in the Italian quarter.

 Holmes though manages to convince Lestrade to delay his search of the Italian quarter by one day, and instead Holmes invites the policeman to come to Chiswick with him that night.